BitMax Token (BTMX) Market Cap Achieves $1.22 Billion

-BitMax Token (CURRENCY:BTMX) traded up 7% against the dollar during the twenty-four hour period ending at 0:00 AM Eastern on April 25th.
-One BitMax Token coin can currently be purchased for about $1.85 or 0.00003421 BTC on exchanges.
-In the last week, BitMax Token has traded up 35.9% against the dollar.
+BitMax Token (CURRENCY:BTMX) traded 7% higher against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on April 27th.
+One BitMax Token coin can now be purchased for $1.85 or 0.00003421 BTC on popular exchanges.
 BitMax Token has a market cap of $1.22 billion and approximately $13.93 million worth of BitMax Token was traded on exchanges in the last day.
+During the last seven days, BitMax Token has traded 35.9% higher against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.